EBI-Metabolights/mtbls-file-utils/README.md

 ## Rename utility usage

-Rename utility removed all unexpected characters in file names.
-Accepted characters 0-9 a-z A-Z -_ . characters.
-All invalid characters (except + ) will be replaces with \_ character. + character will be replaced with \_PLUS\_.
+Rename utility removes all unexpected characters in file names on a folder.
+Accepted characters for file name are 0-9 a-z A-Z -_ and dot (.).
+All invalid characters (except + ) will be replaced with \_ character. + character will be replaced with \_PLUS\_.

 ```